-How can we make our application stand out?¶
+How can we make our proposal stand out?¶

-Assume that the people reading your application have no prior knowledge about your group, program or event.
-The more detail your application provides, the easier it is for the committee to understand the value of your event.
-When in doubt, don’t take it out!
+Assume that the people reading your proposal have no prior knowledge about your group, program, or event.
+More details in your proposal makes it easier for the committee to understand the value of your event.

-Your budget should be as specific and accurate as possible.
-Groups are encouraged to contact vendors for quotes prior to applying for grants so that the committee can see that your budget is complete and that your expected income and expenses match.
-Additionally, make sure that the information in the budget reflects the information in the application.
+The financial section of your application should be as specific and accurate as possible.
+Groups are encouraged to contact vendors for quotes prior to applying for grants.
+Additionally, make sure that the information in the financial section reflects the information found elsewhere in the application.

-What types of supplies can SUA grants fund?¶
+What types of supplies can SAO grants fund?¶

-Supplies that are specific to the event (i.e. rental, food, honorariums, etc.) are considered programming expenses and can be funded by SUA grants.
+Supplies that are specific to the event (i.e. equipment rental, food, honorariums, etc.) are considered programming expenses and can be funded by SAO grants.
 Supplies that are intended for group use beyond the event (i.e. computers, audio equipment, uniforms/apparel, etc.) are considered operational and are not eligible for funding.

-Can SUA grants fund our student group meeting expenses?¶
+Can SAO grants fund our student group meeting expenses?¶

 No, meeting expenses are considered operational.
-SUA grant funding is intended to support activities, programs, and special events that promote student development.
+SAO grant funding is intended to support activities, programs, and special events that promote student development.

 How much funding can we receive per event?
 What about per year?¶

 The amount you can receive per event depends on a number of factors.
 There are a variety of different grant initiatives, each of which has different criteria.
 Each grant initiative has a maximum award amount per event, and groups can receive funding from multiple initiatives for a single event.
-Refer to the Eligibility Table in order to determine how much your event is eligible for.
-Groups may not receive more than $5,000 per academic year from SUA grants.
+Please review the grant eligibility chart (opens in a new tab) to view funding eligibility.
+Registered student groups may receive up to $10,000 per year.